idexus/Sharp.UI/doc/customcontentview.md

 }
 ```

-Fluent helper method will be genearated for each `EventHandler` in class with the `[SharpObject]` attribute, .
+Fluent helper method will be genearated for each `EventHandler` in class, .
 E.g for the `Clicked` event handler you will get two fluent methods
 - `OnClicked(sender)`
 - `OnClicked(sender, args)`